 How To Ditch A Toxic Friend

 How does one decipher what exactly a “toxic friend” is?
-How do you spot these emotional vampires and avoid becoming their latest victims?
+How do you spot these emotional vampires and avoid becoming their latest victim?
 Is there a difference between a toxic friend and someone who’s simply negative and pessimistic?
-Your friend may be a Debbie downer, but unless she’s sucking all the life, energy, joy, time, and money from you, you can probably keep her around and suffer her bad attitude.
-The toxic “friend”, however, has got to go.
+Your friend may be a Debbie Downer, but unless she’s sucking all the life, energy, joy, time, and money from you, you can probably keep her around and tolerate her bad attitude.
+The toxic “friend,” however, has got to go.
 Send her packing.
 Throw this rotten apple as far as you can before she spoils the bunch.
 Tell her, in no uncertain terms, that it’s over.
 And then be silent.
 Why?
 Because the toxic friend adores attention of any kind.
 Good, bad, or ugly, she wants to get a reaction from you.

 Ditching a toxic friend is easier said than done.
-By nature, these folks are persistent!
+By nature, these people are persistent!
 They’re used to employing every trick in the book to get their way.
-Deceit, emotional blackmail, threats, harassment, and insults are all in their arsenal of psychological manipulation.
-But wait, these folks can also be extremely charming!
+Deceit, emotional blackmail, threats, harassment, and insults are all part of their psychological manipulation arsenal.
+But wait—these people can also be extremely charming!
 To the gullible and tender-hearted, having someone so bewitching in your life can make you feel like a million bucks.
 Their neediness can make you feel like you have a purpose.
-Their constant stream of often self-inflicted problems, that apparently only you can solve, can make you feel like a superhero even!
+Their constant stream of often self-inflicted problems, which apparently only you can solve, can even make you feel like a superhero!
 Sadly, it may take a long time to realize that the opposite is actually true.
-That you’ve been so stripped of your self-esteem, so oppressed and controlled, that in actuality, you’ve become the proverbial doormat.
+You’ve been so stripped of your self-esteem, so oppressed and controlled, that you’ve become the proverbial doormat.
 It’s time to get out from under those dirty shoes.

-When you finally decide to have the hard conversation with your “friend”, you must resolve to stand your ground.
-By now, you’ve been so drained and down-trodden, that you might easily surrender to the will of this toxic person.
+When you finally decide to have the hard conversation with your “friend,” you must resolve to stand your ground.
+By now, you’ve been so drained and down-trodden that you might easily surrender to the will of this toxic person.
 After all, she considers you her hostage, and she’s not going to emancipate you without a fight.
 But fight, you must!
-It’s not just your sanity at stake here, toxic friends usually take you for all you’re worth.
-After a while, other family members and friends start to be affected, and will often be the first to clue you in to how much you’re being taken advantage of.
+It’s not just your sanity at stake here; toxic friends usually take you for all you’re worth.
+After a while, other family members and friends start to notice and will often be the first to clue you in to how much you’re being taken advantage of.
 Confide in them and use their encouragement to bolster you in your mission.
 Your toxic friend only cares about one other thing besides herself, and that’s control, and you’re about to take that away from her.

 Once everything’s in place, tell your toxic friend that you feel it’s no longer healthy to be in a friendship with her.
-Expect wailing and gnashing of the teeth.
+Expect wailing and gnashing of teeth.
 Be gracious and calm, and don’t attack her character.
-You’re going to have to repeat yourself over and over again until she gets the point.
+You’re going to have to repeat yourself over and over until she gets the point.
 She’ll try everything to get you to stay, not because she loves you, but because she loves controlling you.
-Unfriend and block her from all of your social networks if need be.
+Unfriend and block her from all of your social networks if needed.
 Ignore her calls and pleas to meet up and talk it out.
-She’ll do everything she can to make you feel guilty and see her as a victim.
+She’ll do everything she can to make you feel guilty and see herself as a victim.
 Push through it.
-Keep your character in check, and let her be reckless with hers.
+Keep your character intact, and let her be reckless with hers.
 People of discernment will be able to see right through her.

 Share: